forcedotcom/cli/releasenotes/README.md

     Users must have the "Bulk API Hard Delete" system permission to use the `--hard-delete` flag.
 This permission is disabled by default and can be enabled only by a system administrator.
 (GitHub discussion [#2904](https://github.com/forcedotcom/cli/discussions/2904), plugin-data PR [#959](https://github.com/salesforcecli/plugin-data/pull/959))

+* CHANGE: Salesforce DX projects no longer support using the ExpressionSetDefinitionVersion [metadata type](https://github.com/forcedotcom/source-deploy-retrieve/blob/main/src/registry/metadataRegistry.json) directly.
+Use its parent (ExpressionSetDefinition) instead.

+* FIX: The `force data bulk delete|status|upsert` commands now stop polling for the bulk job state in the org, and then stop executing and throw an error, if the job is aborted for some reason.
+These commands use Bulk API 1.0; the `data bulk` commands that use Bulk API 2.0 already work this way.
+(GitHub jsforce issue [#765](https://github.com/jsforce/jsforce/issues/765), jsforce PR [#1481](https://github.com/jsforce/jsforce/pull/1481))

 * FIX: We've improved the warning message when retrieving custom fields using wildcards.
 (GitHub issue [#1366](https://github.com/forcedotcom/cli/issues/1366), plugin-deploy-retrieve [#1052](https://github.com/salesforcecli/plugin-deploy-retrieve/pull/1052))

 * FIX: If a scratch org creation fails, such as it fails to deploy the settings, the org no longer counts towards your daily and active limits.
 (GitHub issue [#202](https://github.com/forcedotcom/cli/issues/202), sfdx-core [#1086](https://github.com/forcedotcom/sfdx-core/pull/1086))

-* CHANGE: Salesforce DX projects no longer support using the ExpressionSetDefinitionVersion [metadata type](https://github.com/forcedotcom/source-deploy-retrieve/blob/main/src/registry/metadataRegistry.json) directly.
-Use its parent (ExpressionSetDefinition) instead.

 ## 2.46.6 (June 19, 2024) [stable]